Install or upgrade products in an existing Orion deployment

 Before you start

-Use the information in this topic to prepare for your installation or upgrade.
-Use the checklists to prepare your environment, and review the list of "gotchas".
+Use the information in this topic to access system requirements, prepare your environment, and review the list of "gotchas".

 Task 1: If you are upgrading with HA, disable the HA pool